Bruce Chatwin: Writing style

 John Updike described Chatwin's writing as "a clipped, lapidary prose that compresses worlds into pages", while one of Chatwin's editors, Susannah Clapp, wrote, "Although his syntax was pared down, his words were not – or at least not only – plain....
 His prose is both spare and flamboyant."

 Chatwin's writing was shaped by his work as a cataloguer at Sotheby's, which provided him with years of practice in writing concise, yet vivid descriptions of objects with the intention of enticing buyers.
 In addition, his writing was influenced by his interest in nomads.
 One aspect that interested him was the few possessions they had.
-Their Spartan way of life appealed to his aesthetic sense, and he sought to emulate it in his life and his writing, striving to strip needless objects from his life and needless words from his prose.
+Their Spartan way of life appealed to his ascetic sense, and he sought to emulate it in his life and his writing, striving to strip needless objects from his life and needless words from his prose.

 Chatwin experimented with format in his writing.
 With In Patagonia, Clapp said Chatwin described the book's structure of 97 vignettes as "Cubist". "[I]n other words," she said, "lots of small pictures tilting away and toward each other to create this strange original portrait of Patagonia."
 The Songlines was another attempt by Chatwin to experiment with format.
 It begins as a novel narrated by a man named Bruce, but about two-thirds of the way through it becomes a commonplace book filled with quotations, anecdotes, and summaries of others' research, in an attempt to explore restlessness.
 Some of Chatwin's critics did not think he succeeded in The Songlines with this approach, but others applauded his effort at an unconventional structure.

 Several 19th and 20th-century writers influenced Chatwin's work.
 He admitted to imitating the work of Robert Byron when he first began making notes of his travels.
 While in Patagonia he read In Our Time by Ernest Hemingway, whom he admired for his spare prose.
 While writing In Patagonia, Chatwin strove to approach his writing as a "literary Cartier-Bresson".
 Chatwin's biographer described the resulting prose as "quick snapshots of ordinary people".
 Along with Hemingway and Cartier-Bresson, Osip Mandelstam's work strongly influenced Chatwin during the writing of In Patagonia.
 An admirer of Noël Coward, Chatwin found the breakfast scene in Private Lives helpful in learning to write dialogue.
 Once Chatwin began work on The Viceroy of Ouidah, he began studying the work of 19th-century French authors such as Honoré de Balzac and Gustave Flaubert, who would continue to influence him for the rest of his life.